Accessible Online Shop: A Checkout That Gets Every Customer to Payment

 The checkout is where accessibility determines revenue or abandonment.
 A sighted user orients visually: they see the red border around an incorrectly filled field and the error text below.
 A screen reader user perceives none of this if the field is not programmatically linked with the error message.
 A user with motor impairments who only uses the keyboard cannot reach the order button if it falls outside the tab sequence.

 We implement checkout accessibility systematically: every form field receives a programmatically linked label.
-Required fields are marked via aria-required and visual hint.
+Required fields are marked via aria-required and a visual hint.
 Error messages are associated with the respective field via aria-describedby and appear in an error summary at the page top.
 Focus is automatically moved to the first erroneous entry after validation errors.
 Payment options are implemented as a radio group also operable with arrow keys.
 The order confirmation contains an accessible summary of all order details.

 Product Pages: Technical Accessibility Requirements